Tabor Wind Ensemble: November 20th, 2022 @2pm; McGuire Auditorium, Warner Pacific University, Portland, OR

 Portland Percussion Group Audio-Video Recording Sessions; TBD 2022; Revolution Hall, Portland, OR

-Portland Phoenix Chamber Choir performs "Credo" by Margaret Bonds alongside a world premiere from composer Carolyn Quick; June 28th, 2022 TBD, Portland, OR
+Portland Phoenix Chamber Choir performs "Credo" by Margaret Bonds alongside the world premiere of "Catch at Hope" by composer Carolyn Quick; June 30th, 2022 TBD, Portland, OR

 Tabor Wind Ensemble; April 2nd, 2022 @ 2pm; McGuire Auditorium, Warner Pacific University, Portland, OR